tapquo/appnima.docs/EN/appnimajs.md

 Like as explained above, it is also possible to obtain results with pagination.
 The mode of this is the same as getting the users you follow.

+In this case, the call returns one more variable in each object.
+This variable indicate that user is loggued is follow or not that user.

 #### Information
 This resource returns a user's relationships' stats and list of followers and followings.
 If we use a user's id as parameter it will return his stats, if not, logged user's stats: